Support the Body Well and the Letting-Go Just Happens

 There are many postures in yoga, Pilates, and home exercises that, with the right support, we can ease into them more gently and stay a little longer so that stress and tension in our body can just melt away.

-Do you ever complain of the hard edges of regular yoga blocks digging into the back of your thighs?
-Or perhaps get frustrated by cushions that sag when you need firm support?
-How about those blankets that you struggle to fold in the right way?
+No more will you complain about the hard edges of regular yoga blocks digging into the back of your thighs or be frustrated by sagging cushions just when you need firm support!

 The Buttafly can be used in place of blankets, cushions, pillows, bolsters, bricks, and conventional yoga blocks, providing firm yet comfortable support.
 It works especially well for restorative and Yin Yoga.

-“Support the body well and the letting go just happens,” says our designer, TillyLou James.
+“Support the body well and the letting go just happens,” says our designer, TillyLou James who is also a Chartered Physiotherapist and yoga teacher.

 Easy Pose (Sukhasana)

-The Buttafly offers the perfect support for effortless cross-legged sitting with good posture, helping you get the most out of your yoga and meditation.
+The Buttafly offers the perfect support for cross-legged sitting helping you to sit with comfort and ease so that you can focus on enjoying your yoga and meditation.

-This is a wonderful pose especially for people who spend all day hunched over a desk or driving for long hours.
-Using the Buttaflys as shown facilitates a gentle release of the neck and shoulders at the end of a long day.
+This is a wonderful position – and not even just for those who practice yoga but for anyone who spends all day hunched over a desk or driving for long hours.
+Using the Buttaflys as shown here facilitates a gentle release of the neck and shoulders at the end of a long day.

 A Standard Buttafly rests under the shoulder blades while a Tall Buttafly supports the head.